dhall-lang/dhall-lang/standard/types.md

 This judgment is essentially identical to the judgment for type inference except that this judgment guarantees that the inferred type is in normal form.

-### Types and Kinds
+### Constants

 The first rule is that the inferred type of `Type` is `Kind`, no matter the
 context:

     ───────────────
-    ε ⊢ Type : Kind
+    Γ ⊢ Type : Kind

 In other words, `Kind` is the "type of types" and `Kind` serves as the foundation of the type system.

 Note that you cannot infer the type of `Kind` as there is nothing above `Kind` in the type system's hierarchy.
 Inferring the type of `Kind` is a type error.

 ### Variables